Fluid-Dynamics-Group/distribute/paper/paper.md

 While one computer may work several days to get through a queue of simulations, other computers that are available to the group sit unused.
 Manually dividing up simulations to run on different computers is time consuming, and with heterogeneous hardware configurations, usually inefficient.
-Moreover, different group members may run jobs on a given computer at the same time, slowing the progress of both.
+Moreover, multiple individuals may run jobs on a given computer at the same time, slowing the progress of both.

 The use of existing workload managers ([@SLURM], [@TORQUE], etc) address cluster computing well, but require